jamesamiller/macOS-setup/README.md

 # MacOS Setup

-These instructions are for semi-manually configuring a new install of macOS, based on my needs.
-You can clone or fork this repository and modify the accompanying scripts to suit yourself.
-These instructions work for macOS Big Sur.
+Semi-manually configure a new install of macOS.
+You can clone or fork this repository and modify to suit yourself.
+Works for macOS Big Sur.

 ### References and Additional Resources